docQodly/docs/docs/language/basics/lang-classes.md

 - Class names are case sensitive.
 - Giving the same name to a user class and a datastore's dataclass is not recommended, in order to prevent any conflict.

+A user class in Qodly is defined by a specific [method file](../../studio/coding.md#methods-and-classes) (.4qm), stored in the `/Project/Sources/Classes/` folder.
+The name of the file is the class name.
 For example, a class named "Polygon" will be based upon the following file:

 Project folder
  Project